emberjs/rfcs/text/0726-dom-element-descriptor-interface.md

 This is primarily taught through the API documentation of the various libraries that implement compliant DOM helpers, such as `@ember/test-helpers` and `qunit-dom`, and libraries that produce DOM element descriptors, such as `fractal-page-object`.
 In addition the new library proposed in this RFC would have documentation explaining the infrastructure and how to use it.

 The Ember guides would not need to be updated, as the default Ember testing methodology would be unaffected -- this would be added functionality for users using page object libraries, or implementing ad-hoc element descriptors in their tests.
+However, if Ember's guides were ever extended to include page object testing methodologies, we would need to include a discussion of DOM element descriptors.

+Also, if we were to discover any new and valuable testing methods/patterns that are unlocked by DOM element descriptors, we might want to discuss them, along with DOM element descriptors themselves, in Ember's educational materials.

 ## Drawbacks